-Section Goal Description Environmental EC 5 Reduce Solid Waste Disposal - The city will promote programs to reduce per capita solid Conservation waste disposal through waste recycling, reduction, and re-use.

-Section Goal Description and Stewardship Analysis: With the city city's goal of reducing solid waste disposal, A1 Organics helps further this goal by conducting operations th nat recycle organic waste & convert it to mulching material and compost.
-This allows for re- use of organi c materials, and reduce the amount of organic matter that is diverted to landfills, thereby reducing soli d waste disposal.
-By allowing for a conditional use permit to allow the business to operate efficiently an d effectively as necessary, the city is encouraging the reduction of solid waste disposal and material was te diversion for the many industrial users in the city.
+Section Goal Description Environmental EC 5 Reduce Solid Waste Disposal - The city will promote programs to reduce per capita solid Conservation waste disposal through waste recycling, reduction, and re-use. and Stewardship Analysis: operations th use of organi reducing soli efficiently an y's goal of reducing solid waste disposal, A1 Organics helps further this goal by conducting hat recycle organic waste & convert it to mulching material and compost.
+This allows for re- nic materials, and reduce the amount of organic matter that is diverted to landfills, thereby id waste disposal.
+By allowing for a conditional use permit to allow the business to operate and effectively as necessary, the city is encouraging the reduction of solid waste disposal and ste diversion for the many industrial users in the city.
 Section Goal Description Land Use and LU 1.1 Growth and Future Land Use Plan Consistency - Use the Future Land Use Plan (FLUP) to Growth guide development patterns and mix of uses and amendments to the Land Development Code.
-Analysis: The future land use and current land use of the subject property is industrial, and the surrounding properties generally have the same classification.
-The development of this property as a mulch processing facility supports the goal of properties developing in alignment with the industrial use designated on the comprehensive plan (noted on the Future Land Use Map in figure 3) that is designated in the comprehensive plan.
-The proposed facility aligns with the standards and identified for the comprehensive plan designation, and complies with the character of the surrounding area in general.
+Analysis: The future la and use and current land use of the subject property is industrial, and the surrounding properties ge enerally have the same classification.
+The development of this property as a mulch processing facility suppo orts the goal of properties developing in alignment with the industrial use designated on the

+Section Goal Description comprehensi ensive plan (noted on the Future Land Use Map in figure 3) that is designated in the comprehensi sive plan.
+The proposed facility aligns with the standards and identified for the comprehensive plan designat ation, and complies with the character of the surrounding area in general.
 Section Goal Description Redevelopment LU 2.1 Infill Development Promoted - Promote infill development and redevelopment to use and utilities and services efficiency, to support multi-modal transportation, to revitalize Reinvestment neighborhoods, and to maintain prosperous businesses.
 Infill means development on vacant unplatted parcels scattered throughout the city, or in county enclave areas.
-Analysis: The subject property has a history of varied uses in the city, and was vacant and underutilized from 2002- 2015.
+Analysis: The subject p ct property has a history of varied uses in the city, and was vacant and underutilized from 2002- 2015.
+Additio .
 Additionally, it's history as a former landfill site significantly limits the types of uses the property can reasonably be used for, since soil quality is not stable enough to support the construction of any significant structure.
-By granting a conditional use permit to allow A1 organics to operate efficiently and safely, it will promote the redevelopment and reuse of an extremely challenging and limited site.
-The development development history shows that redevelopment of the property had not occurred prior to this use, suggesting that development options for this site are limited.
-Therefore LU2.1 would not be met without the approval of this Conditional Use Permit.
+By granting a conditional use permit to allow A1 organics to operate efficiently and safely, it will ely, it will promote the redevelopment and reuse of an extremely challenging and limited site.
+The development velopment history shows that redevelopment of the property had not occurred prior to this use, suggesting th uggesting that development options for this site are limited.
+Therefore LU2.1 would not be met without the approval proval of this Conditional Use Permit.